 Tooth Preparation

-The damaged or decayed portion of the tooth is removed, and the remaining structure is cleaned and shaped.
-An impression of the tooth is then taken to ensure a perfect fit for the custom restoration.
+The damaged or decayed portion of the tooth will be removed, and the remaining structure will be cleaned and shaped.
+An impression of the tooth will then be taken to ensure a perfect fit for the custom restoration.

 Temporary Restoration